Special Edition: Georgia Course Description

 Georgia is a country of hills and mountains so the course has some elevation and hills, but there is no technical climbing involved.
 The majority of the course is at an elevation of 1,000 to 2,000 meters / 3,300 6,600 feet but there are some sections that are approximately 3,000 meters / 10,000 feet.

-The course is primarily on single track, fields and donkey trails.
-The terrain will consist of a combination of grasslands, fields, rocky terrain, gravel tracks, river beds, open plains, forest trails and some river crossings.
+The course will take you through beautiful landscapes, rough terrain and unique culture off the beaten track.
+The course is primarily on tracks, trails and off-road.
+Terrain will consist of a combination of grassland, fields, rocky terrain, river beds, gravel tracks, river crossings, climbs and descents.
 We recommend that you look at the PHOTOS to get an idea of the terrain and also what the hills look like.

 During each stage, checkpoints are located approximately every 10 kilometers / 6 miles along the course.
 All checkpoints include shade, water for drinking (normally in a large bottle with a pump), and volunteers and medical staff to check competitors and offer support.